-The main entrance is situated on the west side of the building; it is marked with large double wooden doors covered with copper plates.
-These doors lead into a hallway hat opens onto a large room.
-This room functions as a filter to the other parts of the hospital; it also contains the pharmacy and storage for the medical supplies. on the right to this room there are two waiting rooms and the outpatient examining rooms.
-There is also barred windows in the hall that are open to the courtyard.
-These windows serve as a mediator between the visitors and the patients to assure the safe distance between the sick and the healthy.
+The main entrance is situated on the west side of the building.
+It is marked with large double wooden doors covered with copper plates.
+These doors lead into a hallway that opens onto a large room.
+This room functions as a filter to the other parts of the hospital.
+It also contains the pharmacy and storage for the medical supplies.

 The main courtyard is a large rectangular open space with a big fountain and a well.
 The courtyard is wrapped with peristyle that opens to the different functions.
-The southern side of the courtyard opens to the large iwan with vegetation ornaments; this is mirrored on the northern side by a smaller iwan with a similar facade and a small hallway that leads to the larger examining/ operating rooms.
-The eastern and western sides open to individual rooms for patients use.
+The southern side of the courtyard opens to the large iwan.
+This is mirrored on the northern side by a smaller iwan with a similar facade and a small hallway that leads to the larger examining/ operating rooms.
+The eastern and western sides open to individual rooms.

-In main entrance hallway also leads to three more independent wings that are more secluded, far from the noise on the street.
+The main entrance hallway also leads to three more independent wings that are more secluded and far from the noise on the street.
 Each has its own smaller courtyard, individual rooms and iwan.
-The degree of privacy and security differs depending on the patients cases.
-One wing can be securely locked for isolation of the contagious diseases, while another is highly secured through barred windows and limited access for the mentally ill.
+One wing can be securely locked for isolation of contagious diseases, while another is highly secured through barred windows and limited access for the mentally ill.
 The main courtyard is the most open one used for the mild non-contagious cases.